assaferan/ModFrmGL2/README.md

 ------------------

-+ The package supports construction of a space of modular symbols from a subgroup G of GL(Z/NZ) with surjective determinant, and which includes -I, or by a subgroup of PSL2(Z) given by generators, or arbirtrary sequence of intersection and conjugation of standard subgroups.
++ The package supports construction of a space of modular symbols from a subgroup G of GL(Z/NZ) of real type with surjective determinant, and which includes -I, or by a subgroup of PSL2(Z) given by generators, or arbirtrary sequence of intersection and conjugation of standard subgroups.

-+ The package supports construction of such a space for a given representation of the finite group N(G)/G, where N(G) is the normalizer in PSL2(Z).
++ The package supports construction of such a space for a given representation of the finite group A/G, where A is a maximal subgroup in N(G) - the normalizer of G in PSL2(Z), such that the quotient is abelian.

 + The package also supports computation of the boundary map and cuspidal subspace for these.

++ The package supports computation of Hecke operators away from the level, and in some cases, also the Hecke operators at primes dividing the level.

++ The package supports NewformDecomposition

++ The package supports q-expansions of eigenforms

 - At the moment, there is no support for odd characters (i.e. -I not in group)

-- Since Hecke operators do not always commute with the action of N(G)/G, these spaces at the moment do not support q-Expansions -> Should restrict to those commuting with all of them.
+- At the moment, there is no support for groups not of real type, or with non-surjective determinant.
+Given a subgroup of GL2(ZZ/ N ZZ), it will try to conjugate into a subgroup of real type, and to find a model with surjective determinant.

+- At the moment, finding elliptic invariants and equations is not supported

-- Newforms are not yet implemented.
+- At the moment, q-expansions of Eisenstein modular forms are not supported

-- Something doesn't work when trying to compute Zywina's example.
-Should check why.

 2. Profiling
 ------------

-The main bottleneck at the moment for creating spaces is the function CosetReduce - Given an element of PSL2(Z), computes to which coset of G it belongs.
+The main bottleneck at the moment is the computation of the Hecke operators at primes dividing the level.
+This is because we use Farey symbols to find generators for the gorup in order to conjugate it.

-At the moment, it is implemented naively, by running over the (inverses of) coset representatives.
-This can be improved, at least for small N (level), by creating a hash table from PSL(2,Z/NZ) into the list of coset representatives.
-Should think if this could be improved in the general case.
-Maybe can use the Todd-Coxeter table to increase efficiency.

 3. Testing
 ----------
-All tests are implemented in "Geometry/ModSym/tests.m" and could be run using the procedure DoTests(num);
+All tests are implemented in "tests.m" and could be run using the procedure DoTests(num);
 Currently implemented are:
 1. tests for the genera of Jeremy Rouse's 2-adic modular curves
 2. tests for specific properties of spaces of modular spaces out of Stein's book (Modular Forms : A Computational Approach)